Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Physics-informed mixed-effect model for space-time data

-We assume that the fixed effect covariate matrix $X= ^\top$ is full rank, and does not include an intercept, since the constant term is absorbed into the nonparametric component $f$.
-We additionally assume the random effects $\{\bv_k\}_{k=1}^g$ and the within-group errors $\{\varepsilonv_k\}_{k=1}^g$ to be independent across groups and mutually independent within each group.

-In the semiparametric model \eqref{eq:model_k}, we aim to estimate the smooth function $f$, the fixed effects $\betav$, and the random effect covariance matrix $\Sigma_\mathbf{b}$, which characterizes the variability of the groups.
-To this end, leveraging the framework proposed in \cite{Arnone2023} we propose to minimize the following loss functional:
+In the semiparametric model \eqref{eq:model_k}, we aim to estimate the smooth function $f$, the fixed effects $\betav$, and the random effect covariance matrix $\Sigma_\mathbf{b}$, which characterizes the variability across groups.
+To this end, leveraging the framework proposed in \cite{Arnone2023}, we minimize the following loss functional:

-The first term in (\ref{eq:functional}) is a squared data loss, as is the case in classical linear mixed effect regression problems.
-The second term, $\mathcal{P}_{\lambda_\mathscr{D}, \lambda_T}(f)$, is a physics-informed penalty that enforces smoothness for $f$ in space and time, and it embeds prior knowledge of the physical dynamics of the process, as detailed in Section \ref{Subsection:physics}.
-The positive numbers $\lambda_\mathscr{D}$ and $\lambda_T$ are smoothing parameters, that control the balance between data fidelity and the spatial and temporal regularity of the field $f$, as described in the next section.
-The value of these smoothing parameters is selected using the Generalized Cross-Validation criterion \citep[see, e.g.,][]{craven1978smoothing, wahba1985comparison, Arnone2023}.
-Finally, we highlight that the functional (\ref{eq:functional}) implicitly depends on $\Sigma_\mathbf{b}$ through the random coefficient $\bv_k$, as detailed in Section \ref{Section:estimation}.
+The first term represents a quadratic data fidelity term, as in classical linear mixed-effects regression models, while the second term, $\mathcal{P}_{\lambda_\mathscr{D}, \lambda_T}(f)$, is a physics-informed penalty that enforces spatio-temporal smoothness of $f$ and incorporates prior knowledge on the physical dynamics of the process, as detailed in Section \ref{Subsection:physics}.
+The penalty $\mathcal{P}_{\lambda_\mathscr{D}, \lambda_T}(f)$ is weighted by two positive parameters $\lambda_\mathscr{D}$ and $\lambda_T$, which control the trade-off between data fidelity, measured by the quadratic loss in the first term of \eqref{eq:functional}, and the spatial and temporal regularity of the field $f$, enforced by $\mathcal{P}_{\lambda_\mathscr{D}, \lambda_T}(f)$.
+The values of these smoothing parameters are selected using the Generalized Cross-Validation criterion \citep[see, e.g.,][]{craven1978smoothing, wahba1985comparison, Arnone2023}.
+Importantly, the functional \eqref{eq:functional} depends on $\Sigma_\mathbf{b}$ through the random coefficients $\bv_k$.
+This induces a non-quadratic structure of the estimation functional, which prevents a closed-form solution and necessitates the use of an iterative estimation scheme, as described in Section \ref{Section:estimation}.